sudomesh/monitor/README.md

 [![Build Status](https://travis-ci.org/sudomesh/monitor.svg?branch=master)](https://travis-ci.org/sudomesh/monitor)

-Currently, exit node hits a url at https://peoplesopen.herokuapp.com using [monitor.sh](./monitor.sh) script .
+Currently, exit node hits a url at https://peoplesopen.herokuapp.com using [monitor.sh](./monitor.sh) script.
 This relays information about the number of active routes and number of active gateways.
 If the exit node doesn't check-in for longer than 2 minutes, it is assumed to be down.

 Uses memcache/memjs and is supposed to run on heroku.